latifaIssa/nnn-project/README.md

 <img align="right" src="./website/img/logo.png" width="300" height="200"/>

-A news website that enables users navigating news related to different categories, sharing them on their social media and adding their own comments on them. and I am working on detailes page.
+A news website that enables users navigating news related to different categories, sharing them on their social media and adding their own comments on them.

+I am working on detailes page.

 ## Downloading Source Code